-All-party Parliamentary delegation led by Shashi Tharoor wraps up US visit
+All-party parliamentary delegation led by Shashi Tharoor wraps up US visit

 Tensions between India and Pakistan escalated after the Pahalgam terror attack, with India carrying out precision strikes on terror infrastructure in Pakistan and Pakistan-occupied Kashmir on May 7.

 The on-ground hostilities from Indian and Pakistan sides that lasted for four days ended with an understanding of stopping the military actions following talks between the directors general of military operations of both sides on May 10.
-PTI YAS NPK NPK
+PTI YAS NPK GRS GRS